-As fully disclosed in racte no. 1.2 consolidated financial statements, the Group has incurred a net loss of Rs.
-14,498.32 Lmillion (2021: Rs.
-7,570.286 million) during the year ended December 31, 2022, which has insulted in accumulated losses of Rs.
+f) As fully disclosed in note no. 1.2 consolidated financial statements, the Group has incurred a net loss of Rs.
+14,498.321 million (2021: Rs.
+7,570.286 million) during the year ended December 31, 2022, which has resulted in accumulated losses of Rs.
 89,747.995 million (2021: Rs.
-68,503.723 million) and enough that equity to Rs.
+68,503.723 million) and eroded the equity to Rs.
 61,417.457 million (2021: Rs.
 47,485.268 million).
-The Group has also defaulted towards its all major financing arrangements and the liquidity of the Group is dependent upon the proposed restricturing arrangements with the financial institutions and its major shareholder.
+The Group has also defaulted towards its all major financing arrangements and the liquidity of the Group is dependent upon the proposed restructuring arrangements with the financial institutions and its major shareholder.
 Furthermore, the situation of the Group may further deteriorate if the possible effects of matters described in Para (a) to (d) above are accounted for in these consolidated financial statements.
 These events indicate a material uncertainty that may cast significant doubts on the Group's ability to continue as a going concern, therefore the Group may not be able to realize its assets and discharge its liabilities in the normal course of business.

 The Group has made an assessment of going concern assumption and provided us the basis of the same.
-However, we did not consider this evidence sufficient and appropriate to support the going concern assumption in our opinion, the going concern assumption used in preparation of these complidated financial statements is mappropriate.
+However, we did not consider this evidence sufficient and appropriate to support the going concern assumption.
+In our opinion, the going concern assumption used in preparation of these consolidated financial statements is inappropriate.

 We conducted our audit in accordance with International Standards on Auditing (ISAs) as applicable in Pakistan.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Group in accordance with the International Littics Standards Board for Accountants' Code of Ethics for Professional Accountants at Dakistan (the Code) and we have fulfilled our other ethical responsibilities in accordance with the Code.
+We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants as adopted by the Institute of Chartered Accountants of Pakistan (the Code) and we have fulfilled our other ethical responsibilities in accordance with the Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our adverse opinion.

-Key Audil Matters
+Key Audit Matters